adibbehrooz/adib.digital/readme.md

 ## Lines Module
 * lines.js:
     In the Lines Module, every canvas API in JavaScript is converted to JSON-like format.
 (It's not exactly JSON).
-Look at this <a href="https://adib.digital/converter">URL</a>.
+Look at this <a target="_blank" href="https://adib.digital/converter">URL</a>.
 Send your canvas file and see the export.
 For every constellation (see wordpress.js as an example in the constellations folder), send this JSON-Like format to lines.js to create constellation lines and twinkling of stars.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>